TeddyOng/quasicrystal/README.md

 https://geo.libretexts.org/Bookshelves/Geology/Mineralogy_(Perkins_et_al.)/11%3A_Crystallography/11.02%3A_Translational_Symmetry

 Quasicrystals:
-Quasicrystals have an orderly structure but lack translational symmetry dissimilar to regular crystals, hence they are aperiodic.
+Quasicrystals have an orderly structure but lack translational symmetry dissimilar to regular crystals Crystal structure has long-range order with predictable arrangements of units across the entire crystalline structure but repetition of units is not periodic
 Diffraction analysis of quasicrystals reveal that individual units are 4-dimensional(???)

 Sources: